WEBSITE AND SUPPLIER / CONTRACTOR PRIVACY NOTICE

 Who do we share your personal information with?

-We may disclose your personal data to any of our employees, officers, contractors, insurers, professional advisors, agents, suppliers or subcontractors and healthcare providers insofar as reasonably necessary, and in accordance with data protection legislation.
+We may disclose your personal data to any of our employees, officers, contractors, insurers, professional advisors, agents, suppliers or subcontractors , government agencies and regulators and healthcare providers insofar as reasonably necessary, and in accordance with data protection legislation.

 We may also disclose your personal data: